AdobeDocs/journey-orchestration-learn.en/help/understanding-journey-orchestration.md

 1. [Configure Streaming Events](/help/configuring-journey-orchestration/configure-streaming-events.md) - This configuration is mandatory, as [!UICONTROL Journey Orchestration] is designed to listen to events.
 1. [Configure Data Sources](/help/configuring-journey-orchestration/configure-data-sources.md) - This configuration is not required if your journeys only use local data coming from an event payload.
-1. [Configure Custom Actions](/help/configuring-journey-orchestration/configure-actions.md): Required if you want to use a service from any 3rd party provider that can be called through a [!DNL REST API] with a JSON formatted payload
+1. [Configure Custom Actions](/help/configuring-journey-orchestration/configure-actions.md): Required if you want to use a service from any third-party provider that can be called through a [!DNL REST API] with a JSON formatted payload

 >[!NOTE]
 >